santhoshnumberone/LLM-Power-Search-for-Open-Source-Licensing-Navigator/README.md

 [step5_llm_loader.py](https://github.com/santhoshnumberone/LLM-Power-Search-for-Open-Source-Licensing-Navigator/blob/main/step5_llm_loader.py) → n_gpu_layers = X (line 11)

+## 🛡 License

+This project is open-source under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ### 👤 About the Creator

 I'm an AI Product Builder and Prompt Engineer-in-transition, focused on building real-world tools that can run efficiently on edge devices.
 This repo is part of a portfolio designed to showcase: